gzawadzki/rec_task/README.md

 ============
 ## Description:

-Your task is to create a REST API, which allows:
+The task is to create a REST API, which allows:

 -Adding words to collection